Elements of a Whole-Person Approach to Employee Training

 Conflict Management: Learning how to maintain self-control and following the acronym EASY (empathize, ask, solve, then confirm with a yes) might help spouses and families resolve conflict at home.

-DISC: Understanding the DISC style of your team and co-workers can help improve your interactions and productivity.
-Knowing the DISC style of your kids can really help you parent them better.
-When there's sibling fighting, help them deal with social issues, and conflicts with their friends.
-It also helps you challenge them to work outside their style and become more adaptable.
+DISC: Understanding the DISC style of teams and fellow co-workers can help improve interactions and productivity.
+Knowing the DISC style of children can help in parenting.
+When there's sibling fighting, help them deal with social issues and conflicts with their friends.
+It also helps challenge them to work outside their style and become more adaptable.

 How to Build Resilience: A learner can apply the three elements of resilience (challenge, commitment, and personal control) to develop resilience in the workplace and at home.